 AP Iron Condor Strategy

-AP (Ampco-Pittsburgh Corporation), in the Industrials sector, (Manufacturing - Metal Fabrication industry), listed on NYSE.
+AP (Ampco-Pittsburgh Corp.), in the Industrials sector, (Manufacturing - Metal Fabrication industry), listed on NYSE.

 Ampco-Pittsburgh Corporation, together with its subsidiaries, engages in manufacture and sale of specialty metal products and customized equipment to commercial and industrial users worldwide.
-It operates in two segments, Forged and Cast Engineered Products (FCEG); and Air and Liquid Processing.
-The FCEG segment produces forged hardened steel rolls that are used in cold rolling mills by producers of steel, aluminum, and other metals; cast rolls for hot and cold strip, medium/heavy section, hot strip finishing, roughing, and plate mills in various iron and steel qualities; and forged engineered products for use in the steel distribution, oil and gas, and aluminum and plastic extrusion industries.
-This segment also offers forged rolls for cluster and Z-Hi mills; work rolls for narrow and wide strip and aluminum mills; back-up rolls for narrow strip mills; leveling rolls and shafts; and distributes tool steels, alloys, and carbon round bars.
-The Air and Liquid Processing segment produces custom-engineered finned tube heat exchange coils and related heat transfer products for various industries, including OEM/commercial, nuclear power generation, and industrial manufacturing; and custom-designed air handling systems for institutional, pharmaceutical, and general industrial building markets.
-This segment also provides centrifugal pumps the fossil-fueled power generation, marine defense, and industrial refrigeration industries.
+The company operates through two segments: Forged and Cast Engineered Products (FCEP); and Air and Liquid Processing (ALP).
+The FCEP segment produces forged hardened steel rolls, cast rolls, and forged engineered products that are used in hot and cold rolling mills by producers of steel, aluminum, and other metals; cast rolls for hot strip mills, medium/heavy section mills, roughing mills, and plate mills; and forged engineered products for narrow and wide strip and aluminum mills, back-up rolls for narrow strip mills, and leveling rolls and shafts for steel distribution market, oil and gas industry, and the aluminum and plastic extrusion industries.
+The ALP Aerofin segment produces custom-engineered finned tube heat exchange coils and related heat transfer products for various industries, including original equipment manufacturers and commercial, nuclear power generation, and industrial manufacturing; custom-designed air handling systems for institutional, pharmaceutical, and general industrial building markets; and manufactures centrifugal pumps for the fossil fueled power generation, marine defense, and industrial refrigeration industries.
+Ampco-Pittsburgh Corporation was incorporated in 1929 and is headquartered in Carnegie, Pennsylvania.

-AP (Ampco-Pittsburgh Corporation) trades in the Industrials sector, specifically Manufacturing - Metal Fabrication, with a market capitalization of approximately $228.1M, a beta of 1.27 versus the broader market, a 52-week range of 1.75-12.3, average daily share volume of 238K, a public-listing history dating back to 1973, approximately 2K full-time employees.
+AP (Ampco-Pittsburgh Corp.) trades in the Industrials sector, specifically Manufacturing - Metal Fabrication, with a market capitalization of approximately $190.5M, a beta of 1.36 versus the broader market, a 52-week range of 1.75-12.81, average daily share volume of 180K, a public-listing history dating back to 1973, approximately 1K full-time employees.
 These structural characteristics shape how AP stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a iron condor on AP?